Monday 8 November 2021

 In fact, bi-directional access to higher quality information at case level (and therefore at aggregate level), benefits law enforcement as well as local authorities.
 Gaby tells us that in considering cases together through the panel they are able to identify harmful patterns around individuals and gangs but also themes pointing towards emerging modes of exploitation.
 “We've already seen new trends of behaviour and locations.
 We're constantly learning from these cases.
 Just as exploitation is evolving, we have to as well.”
 The local panel is able to get underneath the skin of new modes of exploitation, bringing together agencies to discuss cases in detail, including external experts such as ECPAT.
 These insights, drawn from real cases, can be circulated to relevant teams and if necessary escalated within law enforcement.
 Would localised decision making have hastened the response to the emerging ‘franchise model’ of county lines or sharpened the reactions of agencies during COVID 19 lockdowns by identifying adaptations employed by gangs?

-Based on our discussion with Gaby, conversations with our deep drive partners in Lancashire and Suffolk and wider engagement with national level stakeholders earlier in this project, Crest have identified four possible developments for NRM localisation beyond the remit of the pilot:
+Based on our discussion with Gaby, conversations with our deep drive partners and wider engagement with national level stakeholders earlier in this project, Crest have identified four possible developments for NRM localisation beyond the remit of the pilot:

 The age cut off seems like a missed opportunity.
 The pilot remit excludes cases 100 days before their 18th birthday, as those young people may transition to adulthood during the period of consideration.
 This is a source of frustration for Islington who believe that this is unfair to young people who may be unfairly excluded under this arbitrary cut off point.
 Given the growing emphasis on ‘transitional safeguarding’ for vulnerable young people ‘aging out’ of children’s services, this remit appears counterproductive.
 Indeed, why not devolve NRM responsibilities for adults as well as children to these local panels once the structures are in place?